If you're new to Mesos

 A framework running on top of Mesos consists of two components: a scheduler that registers with the master to be offered resources, and an executor process that is launched on agent nodes to run the framework’s tasks (see the App/Framework development guide for more details about framework schedulers and executors).
 While the master determines how many resources are offered to each framework, the frameworks' schedulers select which of the offered resources to use.
-When a frameworks accepts offered resources, it passes to Mesos a description of the tasks it wants to run on them.
+When a framework accepts offered resources, it passes to Mesos a description of the tasks it wants to run on them.
 In turn, Mesos launches the tasks on the corresponding agents.

 The figure below shows an example of how a framework gets scheduled to run a task.